RobotControlLab/Furuta/README.md

 # Furuta Pendulum Code

-This code is originally from @swankun to control a furuta pendulum.
+This code is originally from [swankun](https://github.com/swankun) to control a furuta pendulum.